What is your Christian Superpower? Are you using it?

 A typical Christian journey involves discerning, then following God’s will for our lives.
 Once you realize your superpower, it’s time to get busy doing the work God is calling you to do.
 Answering God’s calling will be one of the greatest thrills of your life.

 Now that you see your natural talents can be honed to serve God, it’s time to put them to use.
 If you’ve been looking for God’s calling for your life, look no further.
 He’s wired you to do His work with the talents He gave you.
 What better place to start serving?
+You might also be interested in my post about praying for God’s Will or Your Own and How God Answered Me.

 What Christian superpower do you have?
 How are you using them?
 How do you plan to make better use of them?
 Let me know in the comments!